smrkem/mid-task/readme.md

 - detect reversals in staircase

 ### iteration 3
-1. Adjust experimental setup so it detects early and late responses (responses during the fixation period).
-&- set `response_ends_trial` to false for fixations.
+1. ~Adjust experimental setup so it detects early and late responses (responses during the fixation period).~ &- set `response_ends_trial` to false for fixations.
 2. Provide top level data for each trial:
 - whether they hit or miss
 - rt
 - early or late?
 - elapsed_time (to tie to imaging studies)
-3. Fullscreen capability
+3. ~Fullscreen capability~
 4. Improve staircase performance
 5. Independent survey portion
 - assigns or gets a participant_id
 - task portion can be started using matching survey portion data
+6. Fullscreen

+### iteration 4
+1. Start putting in real copy and desired jittering.
+2. Start storing data

 ### Questions
 - Do we want to display the target for the entire presentation duration, or have it disappear as soon as the user responds (like in current version)?
+- What kind of data do we want to store for each trial, each block

 ### Backlog
+- Refactor js.
+Look at testing.
 - Basic ML algorithm to detect cheating?